adamlilith/fasterRaster/README.md

 plot(buffsTerra, add=TRUE)
 ```

 And that's how it's done!
 You can do almost anything in **fasterRaster**  you can do with the other packages.
-The examples above do not show the advantage of **FasterRaster** because the they are not based in large-in-memory/large-on-disk spatial datasets.
+The examples above do not show the advantage of **fasterRaster** because the they are not based in large-in-memory/large-on-disk spatial datasets.
 For very large datasets, **fasterRaster** can be much faster!

 # Functions
 If you want a detailed list of functions available in **fasterRaster**, attach the package and use `?fasterRaster`.